braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 > %% ¡props_update!
 >
 > %%% ¡prop!
-> ¤ELCLASS (constant, string) is the class of the¤ randomizer¤.¤
+> ELCLASS (constant, string) is the class of the randomizer.
 > %%%% ¡default!
 > 'SeededRandomness'
 >